Star Wars: Maul – Shadow Lord: Writing

-The series takes place between Maul's defeat at the hands of Ahsoka Tano in the final season of The Clone Wars and the end of his story in Rebels.
-Witwer said the series would find Maul "dusting himself off a bit" and would explore various questions about the character that were not covered by previous projects.
-It was important to Witwer that they review the character's prior appearances and ensure the series reveals new details about him, including aspects that he already considered important which audiences had not picked up on.
-Questions that the series explores include: why did Maul not reveal that his former master Palpatine was secretly a Sith lord, seemingly remaining loyal to Palpatine despite being discarded and replaced; how does a character who is "from a time of knights and magic" feel about the Galactic Empire, which is "sucking the magic and life and color out of the galaxy"; how does he feel about the destruction of the Jedi Order, his life-long enemy, which Witwer compared to the Joker from DC Comics living on after the death of Batman; and how does Maul's approach to training an apprentice differ from how Palpatine and other Sith have trained apprentices in the past?
+Witwer said the series finds Maul "dusting himself off a bit" following the end of the Clone Wars and during the beginning of the Galactic Empire's reign.
+Witwer and the crew reviewed the character's previous appearances to ensure they were exploring questions about him that had not been answered before—including some that Witwer already knew the answer to—such as: why did Maul not reveal that his former master Palpatine was secretly a Sith lord, seemingly remaining loyal to Palpatine despite being discarded and replaced; how does a character who is "from a time of knights and magic" feel about the Empire "sucking the magic and life and color out of the galaxy"; how does he feel about the destruction of the Jedi Order, his life-long enemy, which Witwer compared to the Joker from DC Comics living on after the death of Batman; and how does Maul's approach to training an apprentice differ from how Palpatine and other Sith have trained apprentices in the past?
 Witwer described the series as "bad guys versus worse guys", and said they would not try to redeem Maul.
+Rau said even Witwer was surprised by some of the new aspects they were discovering about the character.
+Witwer used his Star Wars knowledge to bring depth and authenticity to Maul, and to help introduce the other cast members to the franchise.